dxmegvpw/web_page/README.md

 ## Memo

-I would like to make a note of how to use it.
+I would like to make a note of how to use this repository.

 ### HTML